linkerd/linkerd/linkerd/docs/protocol-h2.md

 kind: `io.l5d.ingress`

-Using this identifier enables linkerd to function as a Kubernetes ingress controller.
+Using this identifier enables Linkerd to function as a Kubernetes ingress controller.
 The ingress identifier compares HTTP/2 requests to [ingress resource](https://kubernetes.io/docs/user-guide/ingress/) rules, and assigns a name based on those rules.